-The MDL primarily focuses on two key products: Johnson & Johnson's Baby Powder and Shower-to-Shower.
-The Baby Powder, in particular, has been considered an essential facet of the company’s carefully cultivated image as a caring company, referred to as “a sacred cow” by a 2003 internal email.
-It’s been a household name for decades and was heavily marketed as safe for infants and adults.
+J&J's Baby Powder, in particular, has been a cornerstone of the company’s carefully crafted image as a caring brand, even referred to as “a sacred cow” in a 2003 internal email.
+It’s been a household name for decades, heavily marketed as safe for infants and adults.

 Here’s a closer look at how this litigation began and where things stand today.